kentslaney/efficientnet/README.md

 # EfficientNet
 This repo provides a clean implementation of EfficientNet.
-Well, this repo *will* provide a clean implementation of EfficientNet.
-Right now it just provides a really convoluted implementation of a 3 layer CNN.

 ## TODO
-- Train CFAIR-10 to better than 11% accuracy
+- Test TPU compat
-- The help formatter is broken somehow but I don't remember the specifics
+- Figure out why keras is logging metric averages per epoch rather than the actual batch values for tensorboard